 In a Spanish Plume event the upper air contains enough energy and moisture to produce elevated thunderstorms even in the absence of surface heating: this means moderate thunderstorms can occur at night and with extensive cloud cover.
 The morning moderate storms experienced in the SE on Saturday 7 June were all elevated thunderstorms because extensive cloud cover throughout the morning meant an absence of surface based heating to kick off more purposeful convective activity.
 Here’s an excellent blog explaining elevated thunderstorms compared to surface thunderstorms that would occur due to surface heating.

-Moisture! local SE winds are set to be quite humid with a relatively high water content: high dew points illustrate this with some reaching 20c on Saturday… a muggy humid day.
+Moisture! local SE winds are frequent precursors for thunderstorms in England.
+This is because, in summer, SE winds are often humid with a relatively high water content, advecting (moving) lots of moisture into the SE: high dew points illustrate this with some reaching 20c on Saturday… a muggy humid day.
 This moisture will be required, of course, to form clouds.
 To form really big clouds you need a lot of water in the atmosphere.
 Once water vapour starts to condense it releases latent heat and this heat gives additional lift to convection and feeds thunderstorm formation.
 Interestingly and perhaps counter to what might be expected, a dry plume of air mid-way up through the atmosphere is also an important ingredient to the production of big thunderstorms.
 Drier air at mid-levels aloft gives the atmosphere added instability for the production of thunderstorms.
 The reason for this is that dry air cools more rapidly with height than moist air (because rising moist air releases latent heat when clouds inevitably form and this additional heat reduces the rate of cooling of saturated air with height).
 The rate of cooling with height is called the “lapse rate” and the lapse rates or temperature gradient on Saturday is steep.
 So moisture is a critical ingredient to storm formation because it controls instability and cloud formation.

 The skew-t charts show temperature change with altitude.
 They are called Skew-t because the temperature lines are skewed off the vertical slightly.
 Whilst they are initially odd to look at, focus on the red and blue and dashed lines: if the red and blue lines are close together it means the air is saturated (cloudy).
 If they are far apart then the air is dry.
 If the red line skews to the right then this is known as an inversion where temperatures can increase or stay the same with height.
 Such an inversion will prevent thermals rising and the formation of clouds from surface convection, a critical ingredient for big thunderstorms.